mbhat83/Module6_Assignment/README.md

 # Finding properties in SFO Market and viable investment opportunities
-use your data visualization skills, including aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market that are viable investment opportunities.
+with the use of data visualization, including aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market that are viable investment opportunities.

 ## Technology used